Welcome to the Department of Information Studies (DIS)

-The Department has over 50 years’ experience in offering education and training for the information profession, including 30 years’ experience in distance learning.
+The Department has over 50 years’ experience in offering education and training for the information profession, including 30 years’ experience in distance and online learning.
 We offer a range of courses including:

 - Cultural Heritage Studies: Libraries, Archives, and Museums